RodrigoAmandio/teste_bees/README.md

 ---

-## ⚙️ Environment Setup
+## Environment Setup

 > Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and running before continuing.

-### 🧰 Main Setup Commands
+### Main Setup Commands

 All setup commands are available in the `Makefile`.
-Run them from your terminal in the project root:
+Run them in the same order they appear in this document from your terminal in the project root:

 ```bash
 make permissions